Optimal Spatial Anomaly Detection

 \section{Abstract}

 There has been a growing interest in anomaly detection problems recently, whilst their focuses are mostly on anomalies taking place on the time index.
 In this work, we investigate a new anomaly-in-mean problem in multidimensional spatial lattice, that is, to detect the number and locations of anomaly ``spatial regions'' from the baseline.
-In addition to the classic minimisation over the cost function with a $L_0$ penalisation, we introduce an innovative penalty on the area of the minimum convex hull that covers the anomaly regions.
-We show that the proposed method yields a consistent estimation of the number of anomalies, and it achieves near optimal localisation error under the minimax framework.
-We also propose a dynamic programming algorithm to solve the double penalised cost minimisation approximately, and carry out large-scale Monte Carlo simulations to examine its numeric performance.
+In addition to the classic minimization over the cost function with a $L_0$ penalization, we introduce an innovative penalty on the area of the minimum convex hull that covers the anomaly regions.
+We show that the proposed method yields a consistent estimation of the number and locations of spatial anomalies.
+Under the minimax framework, we characterize the optimal detection error for multidimensional spatial anomaly detection problem and reveal the trade-off between detection performance and the geometric flexibility of anomaly region shapes.
+Large-scale Monte Carlo simulations are carried out to examine the numeric performance of the method.
 The method has a wide range of applications in real-world problems.
 As an example, we apply it to detect the marine heatwaves using the sea surface temperature data from the European Space Agency.